Virginity: A Social Construct

 When it comes to losing your v-card, society has long decided that, for women, it is a valuable thing that should be treasured and only be given to the love of your life.
 Once it’s gone, your value has somehow depreciated.
 And, the more sex you have, the more your value goes down (a.k.a. slut-shaming).

 For men, on the other hand, it is something you’re expected to lose as soon as you can, and you’ll be praised and high-fived when it’s gone.
 Then, the more sex you have, the more “masculine” you become.

 This ideology puts so much pressure on us.
-Pressure for men who don’t want to have sex the first chance they get, even if all their friends have that mentality.
+Pressure for men who don’t want to have sex at their first chance, even if their friends have that mentality.
 Pressure for women who may not have found love yet, but are curious what all hubbub is about.
-And definitely pressure for nonbinary people because what side are they even supposed to choose – the glory or the shame?
+And definitely pressure for non-binary people because what side are they even supposed to choose – the glory or the shame?

 The thing is, having sex for the first time is all about you as an individual.
 When you feel like you’re ready, when you want to do it, and in the way you want it to happen.
 Yet, because society hasn’t fully accepted the sex positive approach to life, it seems like the decision doesn’t lie solely in our own hands.

 Have you ever thought about your life in “before and after” the big moments?
 Like, before and after you could walk.
 Before and after you ever went to school.
 Before and after you ever had a job?
 We don’t have terms for any of these momentous occasions, but for some reason, we need one for before and after we have sex.